mojtaba1180/nextjs-monorepo/packages/typescript-config/README.md

 # `@workspace/typescript-config`

-Shared typescript configuration for the workspace.
+Shared TypeScript configuration for the Nexus Framework workspace.